covers1624/EventBus/README.md

 # EventBus
-Small and eficient Java event library.
+Small and efficient Java event library.
 // TODO this